better-internet/radworks-docs/docs/getting-started/getting-started.md

 ## Installation & Download

 The Radicle network can be accessed via Upstream, a desktop client.
 To download the app, click [here][bk].
 While Upstream is currently the only client for using Radicle, it won't be the only one.
 Upstream development is public by default and completely open source.
-You can follow along development on [radicle.community][co]
+You can follow along development on [radicle.community][co].

 <details>
   <summary><b>DISCLAIMER 🌱</b></summary>